BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Users and Personas
-This plug-in will be used by Doctors and Technicians who currently use FreeSurfer to process their patients brain MRI images.
-This project targets those in the Greater Boston Area; however with the addition of the Power9 computers, the long-term goal is that many more Doctors will be able to process their requests using the plug-in.
+The plug-in will be used by Doctors and Technicians that currently use FreeSurfer to process their patients' brain MRI images.
+The project targets those in the Greater Boston Area; however with the addition of the Power9 computers, the long-term goal is that, in addition, Doctors beyond the Greater Boston Area will have the ability to process their requests using the plug-in.

 It does not target:
 * Those who do not use FreeSurfer.
 This is not a general purpose project, it is only meant for
   FreeSurfer.
 * Users of FreeSurfer who do not use the MOC and ChRIS.
 There may be other Doctors and Technicians
   that use FreeSurfer on the MOC but are not users of the ChRIS platform.
-This project will only effect those on the ChRIS system.
+This project will only affect those on the ChRIS system.

 # Scope and Features